SPOUSAL SPONSORSHIP DOCUMENT CHECKLIST

 When you are preparing to submit your Family Class Sponsorship application, the Government of Canada requires you to use a document checklist.
 The document checklist provides a list of all the documents and forms you must submit in your application, in the order they should appear.
 This ensures that you do not submit an incomplete application.
 If you submit an incomplete application, you risk your application being returned to you or refused by the Government of Canada.

 You can generate your own document checklist using the document checklist generator provided by the Government of Canada.
 When using this tool, be sure to enter the correct information regarding who you are sponsoring and where the person you are sponsoring currently lives.
 This is important because each checklist may differ depending on this information.

 Each document checklist will contain some of the same basic criteria.
 The document checklist is also broken down into two parts, which include Part A (required forms) and Part B (supporting documents).
 Listed below are some of the components included in Part A.

 Document checklist.
 The first item on the checklist will be the checklist itself.
-This may seem redundant, but it serves as a reminder that the checklist should be the first page in your application package.
+This may seem redundant, but it serves as a reminder that the checklist should be on the first page of your application package.